 #4 Prepare the New House In Advance

-To further ease the burden of relocation, it would be wise to prepare your new home in advance, if possible.
+To further ease the burden of relocation, it would be wise to prepare your new home in advance, if possible, especially if you plan to move to a new city alone.
 If you can, go there, clean the place, and do a full assessment.
 That way, you’ll avoid any potential surprises when the day of the unpacking finally arrives.
 It is a perfect opportunity to carry out measurements of the floors and windows, in case you wish to buy carpets or blinds.
 Knowing that a clean and ready new home is waiting for you at the end of the process can do wonders for your state of mind.

 It may also be an opportunity to meet new neighbors and start the process of settling into the community.